-UofL’s 2020 Plan measures our progress in sustainability based upon the Sustainability Tracking, Assessment & Rating System (STARS) developed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
+As we first began doing in the 2020 Plan, UofL continues to measure our progress in sustainability based upon the Sustainability Tracking, Assessment & Rating System (STARS) developed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The STARS framework stresses the influence of a university’s investment policies and strategies on social and environmental well-being and the importance of establishing an engaged, broadly-representative Committee on Investor Responsibility, making positive sustainability investments, and performing shareholder advocacy for greater social and environmental responsibility.

-We are also aided in this effort and exchange ideas and information with other schools through the Responsible Endowments Coalition.
+We have been aided in this effort and continue to seek opportunities to exchange ideas and information with other schools through the Intentional Endowments Network, Divest Ed, Freedom to Thrive, and the former Responsible Endowments Coalition.

 UofL was one of two schools highlighted as having best practices for Investment Disclosure by the Sustainable Endowments Institute’s September 2014 Report:College Endowment Investment Trends and Best Practices: An Analysis of STARS Data